 Any late fees or other charges incurred for interlibrary loan transactions, other than the actual cost of the article or book loan charge, will be the patron’s responsibility.
 Patrons may have their library accounts blocked if they fail to adhere to due dates and other interlibrary loan policies.

-Patrons who lose materials must pay a $25 processing fee in addition to the charges assessed by the lending library.Top
+Patrons who lose materials must pay a $25 processing fee in addition to the charges assessed by the lending library.Back to top from Fines and fees

 The University of Dayton’s interlibrary loan office complies with copyright restrictions.
 In any calendar year only five photocopied articles per journal title published within the last five years may be obtained free of charge.
 Copyright fees for articles in excess of the limit will, if possible, be paid by the library though the Copyright Clearance Center.
 Other options include using a commercial document delivery service.
-Entire issues of journals may not be photocopied.Top
+Entire issues of journals may not be photocopied.Back to top from Copyright